krruzic/Reader-YC/README.md

 ###Coming Feature roadmap (dates are really guesses):
-* View text posts, comments and articles all from within the app V1.0 (Will be available on BB-World at this point) ~~ETA: July 1~~ MOVED TO August 15th
-  NOTE: This is almost done, I just need to pretty things up a bit.

 * Favouriting posts for later viewing from a 'Favourites' tab, as well as view user pages V1.1
 	ETA: Week after V1.0